Mismatching-Aware Unsupervised Translation Quality Estimation For Low-Resource Languages: Datasets

-To determine the right size of test data for evaluating a given QE method, we assess our base metrics, i.e., XLMRScore, on different sizes of test data in terms of the Pearson correlation with the HTER labels. \cref{fig3} illustrates the results.
-As can be seen, the Pearson correlation changes drastically with a small number of sentences, while it’s rather smooth for test sizes above 850 sentences.
-Thus, we can conclude that 1000 sentences are sufficient for testing our model, and the Pearson correlation would not dramatically change by adding more sentences.
-This size is also analogous to the WMT test sets for the QE task.
+To indicate that the size of test data is sufficient for evaluating a given QE method and adding more sentences to it will not affect the results significantly, we assess our base metric, i.e., the XLMRScore, on different sizes of test data in terms of the Pearson correlation with HTER labels. \cref{fig3} illustrates the results.
+As can be seen, the Pearson correlation changes drastically with a small number of sentences, while it is rather smooth and converges to a fixed number for test sizes above 850 sentences.
+Thus, we can conclude that 1000 sentences are sufficient for testing our model with reliable results, and the Pearson correlation would not dramatically change by adding more sentences.
+This size, i.e., 1000 sentences, is also analogous to the WMT test sets for the QE task.